 About

-The Faculty of Biology is in the line of succession from the Faculty of Philosophy of the Royal University of Warsaw, established in 1816, where Botany and Zoology were taught.
-The Botanic Garden of the University of Warsaw was founded in 1818.
-Following the university’s closure in 1831, the research and teaching continued in other institutions, including the Main School (1862-1869) and the Russian Imperial University of Warsaw (1869-1915).
-The Polish university was reopened in 1915, including the Faculty of Mathematics and Natural Science.
-The Faculty of Biology has been an independent unit of the university since 1969.
+The Faculty of Biology UW continues the tradition of the Faculty of Philosophical Sciences of the Royal University of Warsaw, established in 1816, where subjects such as botany and zoology were taught.
+The UW Botanical Garden was founded in 1818.
+After the university was closed in 1831, biological research was continued at institutions such as the Main School (1862–1869) and the Russian Imperial University of Warsaw (1869–1915), and after the university was re-established in 1915, at the Faculty of Mathematics and Natural Sciences.
+The Faculty of Biology has operated as an independent unit since 1969.